 2020: A Year of Cancelled Plans

 We can all agree that 2020 has been tumultuous so far.
 The coronavirus pandemic is impacting almost every area of our lives.
 The unemployment rate in the United States is at an all-time high.
 Black lives matter.
 We have a unique figure as Commander in Chief.
 Ultimately, we all need therapy.
-This year is a… Continue reading 2020: A Year of Cancelled Plans
+This year is a year of cancelled plans.
+We have to shelter-in-place.
+Many of our favorite dine-in restaurants, museums, theaters, and other places of interest are either closed or...

 Benefits of Taking a Gap Year in a Pandemic

 Many recent high school graduates find themselves at a crossroad while deciding on their future academic journey.
 A gap year, also known as a sabbatical year, is one that is taken before or after college/university where students explore numerous developmental activities.
 Commonly, students travel nationally and/or internationally to heighten their intercultural knowledge.
-They learn several… Continue reading Benefits of Taking a Gap Year in a Pandemic
+They learn several trades like art, sports, and music.
+They also develop novel skill sets.
+Taking a gap year in a pandemic prohibits exercising many adventures freely but...

 Conversations with a Front Line Nurse

 My dear friend makes a sacrificial decision to care for the ill each shift.
 Her grit, compassion, and passion for her vocation inspires me and others for sure.
 Not to mention, she beat breast cancer like a soldier.
-Kedly Desliens is a travel Intensive Care nurse currently contracted in San Jose, CA. I decided it… Continue reading Conversations with a Front Line Nurse
+Kedly Desliens is a travel Intensive Care nurse currently contracted in San Jose, CA. I decided it would be enlightening for her to share her reality and fears about working as a front line nurse during this pandemic.
+What do you Enjoy...

 The Seven Key Areas of Home Economics

 When most people recollect home economics class, they remember building a birdhouse or parenting a lifelike baby that cried and wet their diaper.
 Although home economics is no longer a widely offered course, it is an important field of study.
-Mainstream public school curriculum, especially in the western hemisphere, lack the inclusion of pertinent life… Continue reading The Seven Key Areas of Home Economics
+Mainstream public school curriculum, especially in the western hemisphere, lack the inclusion of pertinent life skills that a course such as home economics offers.
+The goal of home economics or family and consumer science as it is referred as now,...

 Setting Goals During a Pandemic

 It can be difficult to imagine that we can set goals during these tough times but it is possible.
 Our world is changing.
 Drastically.
 With all of the novel political and professional changes, restrictions, new routines, and procedures, we have to forecast that some of those changes will be permanent.
-Even after things restore, whenever… Continue reading Setting Goals During a Pandemic
+Even after things restore, whenever that happens to be, some of the amendments that have been applied may become the norm.
+Setting goals during a pandemic can alleviate some anxiety....

 Ways to Cope with the COVID-19 Pandemic

 Experiencing a pandemic as life-threatening as the coronavirus can give anyone severe anxiety.
 So much is unknown.
 How much longer will we have to deal with this?
 How many more deaths will there be?
 What will result from long periods of isolation/social distancing?
 Anxiety in these times is completely normal.
-There are many manners we… Continue reading Ways to Cope with the COVID-19 Pandemic
+There are many manners we can combat the uncertainties of this pandemic.
+Ways to Cope with the COVID-19 Pandemic Mitigate the amount of news you watch.
+Watch the news to...

 Traits of an Alpha Male/Female

 There are a few myths behind defining people with alpha personalities.
 One serious myth about having an alpha personality is that the person has to be outlandish.
 People with alpha personalities typically are congenial and down to earth.
 After all, they do not have to try to be alphas.
-They are simply made that way.… Continue reading Traits of an Alpha Male/Female
+They are simply made that way.
+Being an alpha male or an alpha female should not be a person’s life goal.
+We should all aim to be the best version of...

 How to be More Organized

 When it comes to organization, there is a saying that goes: Organizing is what you do before you do something, so that when you do it, it is not all mixed up. -A.A.
-Milne Personally, I am at my best when things and my life in general are organized.
-It helps me concentrate, plan and… Continue reading How to be More Organized
+Milne Personally, I am at my best when things and my life, in general, are organized.
+It helps me concentrate, plan and execute tasks clearly.
+I enjoy creating To Do lists, scheduling things on my calendar, and regularly doing an inventory of things to see what I...

 Date Ideas From A to Z